Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

 These are persistent setups, preserved between `azapyGUI` sessions.

+By default, `azapyGUI` is set for NYSE products.
+If you are interested in working with equity products from non-US exchanges please see [here](./non_US_settings.md) additional information.

-We will come back later to the topic of user settings with more details about the available options.
+We will come back later to the topic of [application settings](./Settings_Panel.md) with more details about the available options.
 For now, this is all what we need to start the very first `azapyGUI` session.

 ## Build First Portfolio ##